-Narrow Anterior Chamber Angle: A decrease in the size of the front chamber of the eye which could block the flow of fluid from inside of the eye to the outside resulting in a raised eye pressure (glaucoma).
+Narrow Anterior Chamber Angle: A decrease in the size of the front chamber of the eye which could block the flow of fluid from inside to outside of the eye resulting in a raised eye pressure (glaucoma).

 Nearsighted/Nearsightedness: A focusing error that results in blurrier vision at distance than near.
 Nearsightedness is also called myopia.